xederro/Studia/Notatki/Semestr 3/Język angielski - C1.1/Ćwiczenia/Portfolio/The Elder Scrolls/Words/Computer-Science/AI/computer imaging.md

 Computer imaging is used in a wide variety of applications, from the creation of movies and video games to the medical diagnosis and the scientific study of the natural world.
 It is a powerful tool that can be used to capture, store, and manipulate visual information in a variety of ways.

-Here is a table that summarizes the key characteristics of computer imaging:

 |Feature|Description|
 |---|---|
 |**Broad field**|Computer imaging encompasses a wide range of techniques.|